jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-6b.md

 Poor people in Scotland gather Scotch pebbles from the seashore and sell them to the stone cutter.
 The price they get represents their wages.

-16 The price of any commodity must have one, some, or all of those three parts.
+{{< s v="16" >}} The price of any commodity must have one, some, or all of those three parts.

 Whatever remains after paying the rent and wages for the end product must be profit to somebody.

-17 Since all commodities have these components, the whole produce of a society, taken complexly, must also resolve itself into the same three parts to be distributed among some its members as=
+{{< s v="17" >}} Since all commodities have these components, the whole produce of a society, taken complexly, must also resolve itself into the same three parts to be distributed among some its members as=
 - the wages of their labour,
 - the profits of their stock,
 - rent of their land.